Tyler Kolek (basketball)

 Tyler John Kolek (born March 27, 2001) is an American professional basketball player for the New York Knicks of the National Basketball Association (NBA).
 He played college basketball for the George Mason Patriots and the Marquette Golden Eagles.
 Kolek was drafted as the 34th pick in the 2024 NBA draft by the Portland Trail Blazers, but was traded to the Knicks on draft night.

-Early life and high school career
+High school career

 Kolek grew up in Cumberland, Rhode Island, and initially attended Cumberland High School.
-He transferred to St. George's School prior to the start of his senior year.
-Kolek was named the Rhode Island Gatorade Boys Basketball Player of the Year as a junior after averaging 18.6 points, 8.4 rebounds, 2.8 assists, and 2.5 steals per game.
-He committed to playing college basketball for George Mason over offers from Elon, Northeastern, Holy Cross, and Vermont.
+He transferred to St. George's School before the start of his senior year.
+Kolek was named the Rhode Island Gatorade Boys Basketball Player of the Year as a junior after averaging 18.6 points, 8.4 rebounds, 2.8 assists and 2.5 steals per game.
+He committed to playing college basketball for George Mason over offers from Elon, Northeastern, Holy Cross and Vermont.